turbot/tailpipe-mod-azure-cost-and-usage-insights/dashboards/docs/overview_dashboard.md

-# Cost Management: Overview Dashboard
+# Cost and Usage: Overview Dashboard

 This dashboard provides a comprehensive overview of your Azure costs across subscriptions, resource groups, services, and resources.